ZhaoS-Lab/KPR/README.md

 module load Clustal-Omega/1.2.4-GCC-8.3.0
 ```

-5. Once the shell script is finishing running, the result file, Genotyping_result_withGeneAssignment.stat, will appear in the $result directory you specified, containing the following columns:
+5. Once the shell script execution is finished, the result file, Genotyping_result_withGeneAssignment.stat, will appear in the $result directory you specified, containing the following columns:
 ```
 [1] Sample
 [2] Contig name